paszu/3DSRepo/Troubleshooting.md

 If, in each folder, **at least one** of the `.tmd` files matches a hash on the list, this was a a false positive and you can use the following steps. **If it is a New 3DS you should unbrick EmuNAND first.** Go to "NAND Backup & Restore" -> "Clone RedNAND to SysNAND" then use "NAND Validation Options" -> "Validate SysNAND Downgrade" and confirm your SysNAND only has the same error as EmuNAND. **If you get a NEW error after cloning RedNAND to SysNAND, restore SysNAND from `SysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9.** If you do not get a NEW error, continue with the guide, ignoring the error.

-If, in any folder, **none** of the `.tmd` files match, then this was a legitimate downgrade error and you have been saved from a brick; you should restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9
+If, in any folder, **none** of the `.tmd` files match, then this was a legitimate downgrade error and you have been saved from a brick; you should restore SysNAND from `sysNAND_original.bin`, restore RedNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9.

 Check all of the titles that mismatch with this same method.